 James Harrison, Networks Manager at Yorkshire Water, said: ” Healthy sewers are vital to avoid pollution incidents that damage the local environment and watercourses.
 In HG2, we’re noticing a significant increase in the amount of sewer blockages that are impacting on the health of the sewers.
 To tackle this escalating problem, we plan to communicate with local residents and community groups to make customers aware of what can and cannot be flushed down the toilet or poured down the sink.”

 The team’s sewer technicians, dubbed the ‘sewer crusaders,’ are tasked with keeping the sewers flowing.
-They make use of suction vacuums and high pressure water jet sprays to remove blockages and keep the sewers flowing.
+They would have to make use of vacuum truck services, suction vacuums, and high-pressure water jet sprays to remove blockages and keep the sewers flowing.

 Wet wipes that get flushed down the toilet can take up to 100 years to disintegrate, with their fibres remaining in rivers and seas for decades and posing a threat to ocean life.
 Gel wipes can be used as an alternative as the gel which is applied to the toilet paper results in the same soothing effect, except gel wipes are 100% flushable.